Skip to content

 Rules produce Violations; the engine aggregates them into a Report.

-YAML, with a JSON Schema (draft 2020-12) maintained at schemas/v1/config.json in this repository and embedded into alint-dsl at build time via include_str! (exposed as alint_dsl::CONFIG_SCHEMA_V1).
+YAML, with a JSON Schema (draft 2020-12) maintained at schemas/v1/config.json in the repository and embedded into alint-dsl at build time via include_str! (exposed as alint_dsl::CONFIG_SCHEMA_V1).
 Integration tests round-trip representative configs through a compliant validator so the schema and the engine’s actual DSL stay in sync.

 # yaml-language-server: $schema=./schemas/v1/config.json